 Create

 Design and produce all assets.
 Technical accuracy reviewed with the team.
-Iterative review cycles.
+Iterative review cycles until every deliverable meets procurement standards.

 04